Willie Taggart: Florida State (2018–2019)

 On December 5, 2017, Taggart accepted the head coaching job at Florida State, replacing Jimbo Fisher.
 In his first season, the Seminoles finished 5-7, their first losing season on the field since 1976, Bobby Bowden's first year.
 They were not invited to a bowl for the first time since the end of the 1981 season, breaking the longest active bowl appearance streak in FBS.
 Florida State fans were not used to staying home for bowl season, and there were numerous calls for Taggart's firing.
-However, school president John Thrasher and athletic director Dave Coburn voiced confidence in Taggart.
-According to a story in Bleacher Report, Florida State had bottomed out in 2018 due in part to cultural problems dating from Fisher's tenure.
-In particular, Taggart was stunned at the football team's casual approach to academics.
-When he arrived, Florida State had the worst Academic Progress Rate in FBS, and was on the brink of an automatic bowl ban, which further complicated his efforts to rebuild the program.
+However, school president John E. Thrasher and athletic director Dave Coburn voiced confidence in Taggart.

-Following a 4-5 start to the 2019 season, Taggart was fired during mid-season in November 2019.
-For the removal of Taggart, Florida State had to pay over $20M in buyouts, including about $18M to Taggart after the firing and over $4M paid to Oregon at his hiring ($3M to end Taggart's contract with Oregon and an additional $1.3M that Oregon still owed South Florida for hiring Taggart away in 2016).
+Following a 4-5 start to the 2019 season, Taggart was fired mid-season in November 2019.
+For the removal of Taggart, Florida State had to pay over $20M in buyouts, including close to $18M to Taggart after the firing and over $4M paid to Oregon at his hiring ($3M to end Taggart's contract with Oregon and an additional $1.3M that Oregon still owed South Florida for hiring Taggart away in 2016).

 Florida Atlantic (2020–2022)

 On December 11, 2019, two days after Lane Kiffin resigned as head football coach at Florida Atlantic University and accepted the head coaching position at Ole Miss, Florida Atlantic announced the hiring of Taggart as the school's next head coach.
 The 5-year contract was to pay Taggart $750,000 annually with a $3M buyout if Taggart leaves before December 1, 2022.
 On November 26, 2022, Taggart was fired by Florida Atlantic after a 32–31 overtime loss to Western Kentucky.
-Taggart only went to one bowl game at his tenure with the owls, a 25-10 loss to the Memphis Tigers in the Montgomery Bowl in his first season, which was 2020.
+Taggart only went to one bowl game during his tenure with the Owls, a 25-10 loss to the Memphis Tigers in the Montgomery Bowl in his first season, which was 2020.